roma2023/LeetCode/Arrays, Strings and Hashing/Easy/242-valid-anagram/README.md

 - **Time Complexity**: `O(n)`, where `n` is the length of the input strings.
 We iterate through both strings once and then validate the frequency table.
 - **Space Complexity**: `O(n)` because the hash table stores the frequency of up to `n` distinct characters.

+## Demonstration of the Optimal Solution

+### Example Using Input 1

+**Input**: s = "anagram", t = "nagaram"

+1. **Initialize Hash Table**: Create a dictionary to count character occurrences.
+2. **Increment and Decrement Counts**:
+   - For `s = "anagram"`, increment counts.
+   - For `t = "nagaram"`, decrement counts.
+3. **Check for Zero Counts**: All counts are zero, indicating all characters match in frequency.

+**Output**: true

+This demonstration clearly shows the efficiency of using a hash table to quickly verify if two strings are anagrams by ensuring their character counts are identical.